examples

 http-server

-http3-quic Module
+http3-quic module

 http_request

-read-form
+read-form command

 package main contains an example on how to use the ReadForm, but with the same way you can do the ReadJSON & ReadJSON